learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 The essential bit in this puzzle is [`new`][new].
 Adding `new` before `PhraseObjectConstructor("Harold")` tells JavaScript to do a couple of things:

-- It creates a basic Object (which gets assigned to the `phrases` variable)
+- It creates a basic Object (which gets assigned to the `phrases` variable).
 - It binds `this` to the newly created Object.
-The properties defined in the function now belong to _this_ new Object
+The properties defined in the function now belong to _this_ new Object.
 - It adds a new property, `__proto__` to the Object.

 The first action is something we're familiar with, less so the other two.
 We'll